MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ## Troubleshooting

-At this time, only a subset of Teams application types and capabilities is supported in Outlook and Microsoft 365 clients.
-For details about what is currently supported, refer to [Microsoft 365 app support](../tabs/how-to/using-teams-client-library.md#microsoft-365-support-running-teams-apps-in-microsoft-365-and-outlook) to check host support for various TeamsJS capabilities.
+Only a subset of Teams application types and capabilities are supported in Outlook and Microsoft 365 clients.
+For more information to check host support for various TeamsJS capabilities, see [Microsoft 365 app support](../tabs/how-to/using-teams-client-library.md#microsoft-365-support-running-teams-apps-in-microsoft-365-and-outlook).

 For an overall summary of Microsoft 365 host and platform support for Teams apps, see [Extend Teams apps across Microsoft 365](overview.md).